 Our goal here at Credible Operations, Inc., NMLS Number 1681276, referred to as "Credible" below, is to give you the tools and confidence you need to improve your finances.
 Although we do promote products from our partner lenders, all opinions are our own.

-Check out the mortgage rates for August 10, 2022, which are mixed from yesterday.
+Check out the mortgage purchase rates for August 10, 2023, which are largely unchanged from yesterday.
 (Credible)

-Based on data compiled by Credible, two key mortgage rates for home purchases have risen and two remained unchanged since yesterday.
+Based on data compiled by Credible, mortgage rates for home purchases have risen for one key term, while three others have remained unchanged since yesterday.

 To find great mortgage rates, start by using Credible’s secured website, which can show you current mortgage rates from multiple lenders without affecting your credit score.
 You can also use Credible’s mortgage calculator to estimate your monthly mortgage payments.